 Bridget is a longtime resident of Northern Kentucky.
 She graduated from the University of Kentucky with a Bachelors Degree in Finance, and a minor in Economics.
-Bridget has over 20 years of experience in accounting and is currently the office manager and accountant for Klette, Klette and Mauntel law firm and the Grants Manager, Staff Accountant and Program Officer of The Elsa Sule Foundation.
+Bridget has over 20 years of experience in accounting and the Grants Manager, Staff Accountant and Program Officer of The Elsa Sule Foundation since 2012.
 She also serves on the foundation’s Executive and Investment Committees.

-She is a member and has served on multiple committees for the women’s philanthropic organization Impact 100 Cincinnati.
-She is active with organization such as Peak Grant making, Philanthropy Ohio, Kentucky Philanthropic Initiative, Grantmakers for Effective Organizations, and Foundant Technologies.
+She was a member and has served on multiple committees for the women’s philanthropic organization Impact 100 Cincinnati.
+She is active with organization such as Peak Grant making, Philanthropy Ohio, Grantmakers for Effective Organizations, and Foundant Technologies.

 Bridget has held a Kentucky Real Estate License since 1988, and is a dedicated volunteer for the Boone County 4-H & Utopia Fair.
 Throughout her life, she has volunteered for many organizations focused on education and children’s welfare.
 She is also a Governor’s Commonwealth Institute of Parent Leadership fellow in Kentucky and a mentor in the One to One Reading Program for the Northern Kentucky Education Council.

 BOARD OF ADVISORS